matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let signer = PrivateKeySigner::new(YOUR_PRIVATE_KEY);
 ```

-The latter may be used if private key is managed by software which exposes personal Web3 API:
+The latter may be used if the private key is managed by software which exposes personal Web3 API:

 ```rust
 use zksync_eth_signer::JsonRpcSigner;